Cairo-Uni-Racing-Team-Embedded-Teams-23/Embedded-Control-/README.md

 # Embedded-Control-
-This is a Repo for Control Team
+Official Repo for the CURT23 Embedded Control Team.